 A shark cage diving trip is a marine adventure, and Halifax has plenty of ways to continue that coastal experience on land.
 From lobster rolls and fish and chips to oysters, chowder, and waterfront dining, Halifax is a strong food destination for visitors.
 Learn more.

-Be sure to check out this curated list of best of food choices by cuisine
+Be sure to check out this curated list of best of restaurants by cuisine type.

 Coastal Stops Near Sambro